Graph Unlearning: Evaluation

-To validate this, we introduce a baseline that uses a 3-layer MLP (multi-layer perceptron) to train the prediction models for all datasets.
+To validate whether the graph structural information indeed diversely affects the GNN models' performance among different datasets, we introduce a baseline that uses a 3-layer MLP (multi-layer perceptron) to train the prediction models for all datasets.
 Note that we only use the node features to train the MLP model, without considering any graph structural information. \autoref{table:mlp} depicts the comparison of the F1 scores between the MLP model and four GNN models on five datasets.
 We observe that for the Cora and Citeseer datasets, the F1 score of the MLP model is significantly lower than that of the GNN models, which means the graph structural information plays a major role in the GNN models.
-On the other hand, the MLP model can achieve almost the same F1 score compared to the GNN models on Pubmed, CS, and Physics datasets, which means the graph structural information does not contribute much in the GNN models.
+On the other hand, the MLP model can achieve adequate F1 score compared to the GNN models on Pubmed, CS, and Physics datasets, which means the graph structural information does not contribute much in the GNN models.

 In conclusion, the contribution of the graph structural information to the GNN model can significantly affect the behaviors of different shard-based graph unlearning methods.